FriendlyUser1/Discord-Bot-Client/README.md

 ### What this will let you do

-With this application, you will be able to fully control your bot as a user, like sending and viewing messages in servers or DMs.
+With this application, you will be able to fully control your bot as a user, sending and viewing messages in servers or DMs.

 ### Disclaimer

-- This application is still being developed, expect bugs.
+- This version of the client is still in early development.
 - I cannot get your bot's token from you putting it into this program.

 ### Recent features